abumukhlis/mfdw_project/README.md

 # mfdw_project
-Build a website with Django3 -
+Build a website with Django3 - From the book Build a website with Django3.